jskrable/cryptography/readme.md

 #### This repository is made up of custom cryptographic functions written as part of a course on cryptography.
 They were created with the intent of understanding the underlying logic, and should not be used for any real encryption/decryption.

 `ciphers.py` contains classes that implement both the [El Gamal](https://en.wikipedia.org/wiki/ElGamal_encryption) and [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) ciphers.
 Each class has functions to initialize, encrypt, decrypt, and crack.
-Both take only one argument for initialization, the size (in digits) of the prime number that makes up the basis of the algorithm.
+Both take one argument for initialization, the size (in digits) of the prime number that makes up the basis of the algorithm.
+Optionally, each can be initialized with the publically transmitted pieces of the key hardcoded (n and e for RSA, mod, base, and public key for ElGamal).
+This can be useful when solely encrypting or cracking using someone else's public key.

 For El Gamal, the [Baby-step Giant-step](https://en.wikipedia.org/wiki/Baby-step_giant-step) algorithm for finding discrete logarithms is used to crack the encryption.